How to Tie Paracord Knots

 - Remove fingers from inside

-- Make horizontal alternating passes through first loops
+- Make horizontal alternating passes through the first loops

 - Check to make sure there are three strands on all sides at this point